rhizomatics/updates2mqtt/docs/configuration.md

 ### Example configuration file

 This is a maximal config file, the minimum is no config file at all, which will generate a default config file.
-The only mandatory values are the MQTT user name and password, everything else can be omitted.
+The only mandatory values are the MQTT user name and password, everything else can be omitted ( although its best to have at least a `node` `name` value so HomeAssistant doesn't show some ugly generated Docker host name).

 ```yaml